iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/enrichment.rst

   defaultCountingModel = <default counting model id>

-This property defines default counting model used by gpfjs.
+This property defines the default counting model used by gpfjs.

 selectedCountingValues
 ______________________

 .. code-block:: ini

-  selectedCountingValues = <comma-separated list of counting ids>
+  selectedCountingValues = <comma-separated list of counter ids>

-A comma-separated list of selected countings.
-If this property is missing then all defined countings in this section are selected.
+A comma-separated list of selected counters.
+If this property is missing then all defined counters in this section are selected.

 counting.<counting id>.name
 ___________________________